Developing your unique skillset

 Every child learns at a different pace just as with any subject.
 Because of the many aspects of performing an instrument, children will progress differently.
-For example, there are many subtleties to embouchure formation, and if a student doesn’t get help from a private instructor, the wrong embouchure could become a road block to other facets of playing (such as note range) in the near future.
+High school band, for example, there are many subtleties to embouchure formation, and if a student doesn’t get help from a private instructor, the wrong embouchure could become a roadblock to other facets of playing (such as note range) in the near future.
 This will lead to less frustration as the student is able to grow their skills knowing they have obtained the right information.
 Improving their confidence.

 Not to mention that with a private instructor, a child learns more quickly the fundamentals of playing.
 Most group music classes build a solid foundation.
-Which is very important but private lessons will offer a chance to fine tune certain skills as they can keep learning, playing and succeeding without the roadblocks that other students might face.
+This is very important but private lessons will offer a chance to fine-tune certain skills as they can keep learning, playing and succeeding without the roadblocks that other students might face.

 Bring it back